In this post, I'm going to break down MFE and MAE, show you where you can get these metrics, and how to use them to improve your trading.

 If you notice that your average MFE is significantly better than the average result of your trades, then you are leaving profits on the table.

-For example, let's say that you have 100 trades and your average profit is 1.4P.
-But when you look at your average MFEP on these trades, it's 2.6P.
+For example, let's say that you have 100 trades and your average profit is 1.4R.

-This might mean that you can move your profit targets to 2P to capture more profits on your winning trades.
+This might mean that you can move your profit targets to 2R to capture more profits on your winning trades.

 It could be a function of your trading strategy, but it could also mean that you are closing your trades out too late and are missing the most profitable part of the move.